 • Loss of appetite

-Serious Health Complications Cause By Frequent Ear Infections
+Serious Health Complications Caused By Frequent Ear Infections

-Our AFC Urgent Care Chattanooga team is here to help with your or your child’s ear infection, so don’t hesitate to visit us!
+Our AFC Urgent Care Chattanooga team is here to help with your or your child’s ear infection, so don’t hesitate to visit or call our clinic today!